Today, let’s explore how dreams and creativity work together, though an interview with Kari Hohne.

 Prior to writing or embarking on any creative adventure, I would say 1) Move away from what you know.
 2) Center yourself in the solar plexus.
 3) Take a breath.
 4) Hold to excited anticipation.
 5) The outcome doesn’t matter because anything is possible and it will be perfect.
 You are the creator and have the power to create anything.
 Whatever you believe is true is true for you.

 Lisa: That’s beautiful!

-Lisa: I was stuck for a long time in staying with a writing project of my own and I found that working with you caused a breakthrough in commitment and productivity.
+Lisa: I was stuck for a long time in staying with a writing project of my own and I found that working with you on dreams and creativity caused a breakthrough in commitment and productivity.
 Is that common?

 Kari: Yes.
 I’ve worked with many innovators, musicians, writers and healers and all have felt an increase in mental energy and focus because we got rid of the psyche’s barnacles.
 Those doing dream work always notice how enormous energy is released in the psyche, energy that was usurped by repression and how creativity blossoms.
 The greatest takeaway people get from doing dream work is the knowledge that they have this inner genius at their disposal.
 Knowing this changes the process of creating from work to an adventure of discovery.
 When we remove the subconscious blockages, it’s like opening a fire hose of creativity.

 Lisa: I love reading your writing.
 It’s playful, often humorous, insightful and offers powerful information.
 How do you get into a state of flow?
 Is it just second nature?
 If so, was it always that way or how did you come to this place?